adafruit/Adafruit_CircuitPython_Bundle/README.md

 produce a zip file in `build`.
 The file structure of the zip will not be identical to the source `libraries` directory in order to save space.
 Libraries with a single source will not be placed in their own directory.

+Note that `adafruit/circuitpython` is one of the submodules that is included.
+It is used to build `mpy-cross` to compile the `.py` files to `.mpy`.
+It is updated to the latest available tag when you run `update-submodules.sh`.

+If you don't want to use the latest tagged version, make sure you checkout an appropriate branch or tag of `circuitpython` to match the bundle version you want to build.